JGatGit/VelibProject/README.md

 # VelibProject
 Java student project that simulates a Bike rental system

 General Information: The project was part of a “Software Design with UML” class during my Erasmus semester in France.
 The focus was on the creation of a class concept with UML and the implementation of the basic functions.
-Therefore it is not optimized for runtime-speed, or a nice user experience, however it is a proof for Java and general programming skills.

 The basic idea is: